CHICAGO – CHICAGO (AP) — For each boy, the new school offered an escape and a chance at a life that seemed beyond reach.

-Later, Marlon and his dad share a tearful embrace.
-"You're a much better man than I ever was," Marlon Sr. says, burrowing his face in his son's chest as the two rock from side to side.
+Marlon doesn't remember when he last saw his dad, but on this night, they share a tearful embrace.
+"You're a much better man than I ever was," Marlon Sr. says, burrowing his face in his son's chest.

-There would be another embrace before the night was out, when Marlon Sr. thanked Richard Glass — the man who guided his son to the finish line.
+There would be another embrace before graduation night was over when Marlon Sr. thanked Richard Glass — the man who guided his son to the finish line.